skrey/yellow-extensions/documentation/english/system.md

     <?php $yellow->snippet("content") ?>
     <?php $yellow->snippet("footer") ?>

-Write your own [PHP](https://en.wikipedia.org/wiki/PHP) code.
+Write your own templates.
 There are [templates](https://github.com/markseu/yellowcms-extensions/tree/master/templates) you can download.

 Snippets
 --------
-Snippets are pieces of PHP code.
+Snippets are pieces of code.
 They allow to re-use the same code in multiple templates:

     <?php $yellow->snippet("navigation") ?>